Mathematics & Computer Science

 |Hispanic or Latino||75|

-Americans aren’t the only ones with an interest in Math & CompSci.
+Students from other countries are interested in Math & CompSci, too.
 About 25.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia